-As members of an interdisciplinary team working for an external client, students develop video products for information, education, business or entertainment.
-Activities include: audience, client and market analysis; product design, planning, production and testing; and project management.
-Students present projects to internal and external reviewers.
+As members of a team working for an external client, students develop video products for information, education, business, or entertainment.
+Activities include: audience, client, and market analysis; product design, planning, production, and testing; and project management.
+Students present projects to reviewers.
 Prerequisites: Successful completion of all other Audio/Video Production program requirements.